Master of Library & Information Science Admissions

 - September 15: Spring semester

 Applications are accepted for all semesters and are reviewed as they are received.
 All application materials, including test scores, should be received by the deadline.
-If you are then admitted, this will ensure the best chance for you to register for open seats in the core classes.
+If you are then admitted, this will ensure the best chance for you to register for open seats in classes.

 Applications received after the indicated semester deadline will be considered on a space-available basis.
 Please contact the School's office at email@example.com to determine the possibility of late submission if your application file will not be completed in time.